einfra-no/sensitive-data-containers/templates/basic-documentation.md

 * Versions of any other dependencies on the system that the container was run/tested on, that is known to be relevant.
 * For workflows, versions of major tools in the workflow.

-## Install instructions
+## Installation instructions
 Document how to install the software on this sensitive data platform it has been tested on
 * TSD instructions, or HUNT-Cloud instructions, or SAFE etc
 * Each platform will have its own separate test web page like this.

+## Usage instructions
+* Brief instructions on how to run the container (and/or link to more documentation)

 ## Hardware/resource requirements
-* Resources typically required for production use (often the same as chosen for the actual test below).
+* Describe resources typically required for production use (often the same as chosen for the actual test below).

+## How the container was tested and results

-## Test data
+### Test data
 Describe briefly the test data selected.
 * A mandatory real size dataset that will give an impression of the running time and corresponding needed resources to complete the anlaysis in this infrastructure.
 Include instruction on obtaining the input data (i.e. from a shared area in the infrastructure or online location).
 * Preferably also have a small toy dataset to simply start a small (complete) test run of the container, without do the full scale test.

-## Testing instructions
+### Execution details for the "real size" data test
-Instructions for how to run the workflow or container with the test data.
+Instructions for how to run the workflow or container with the real size test data to produce the results refered to in next section.
+Preferably a ready command-line or similar to run the exact same test, and not simply a link to the same documentation as under "Usage instructions" above.

-## Testing results with respect to resources
+### Results for the "real size" dataset
-The running time, memory consumption, input size and output size.
+The running time, memory consumption, cpu usage, input size and output size of the test run on this infrastructure.
 "Rule of thumb guideline results", not exact benchmark results.

 ## Any additional useful information